KyrosWeb/KyrosWeb/README.md

 ### Hi there I'm Nicola 👋
 Hi, I'm Nicola.
-I started developing at the age of 12 as a self-taught person, improving my skills with courses and lessons, which helped me grow more and more.
-I currently attend the Faculty of Medicine and Surgery at Federico II.
-I hope that with my studies and my determination I will be able to realize one of my greatest dreams: combining medicine and development and creating something new that can change the interaction between these two worlds.
+I started growing up at the age of 12 as a self-taught person, improving my skills with courses and lessons, which helped me grow more and more.
+I graduated from the Faculty of Medicine and Surgery at Federico II.
+I hope that with my studies and my determination I will be able to realize one of my biggest dreams: to unite medicine and development and create something new that can change the interaction between these two worlds.

 <br/>